-1 service under Rule 4(a) or Rule 4(j3) of the Rules of Civil 2 Procedure; that he knew the person served to be the party 3 mentioned in the summons and delivered to and left with him a 4 copy; and if the defendant was not personally served, he shall 5 state in such affidavit when, where and with whom such copy 6 was left.
-If such service is made outside this State, the proof 7 thereof may in the alternative be made in accordance with the 8 law of the place where such service is made.
-9 (2) Service of Publication. - In the case of publication, by the affidavit of 10 . , the publisher or printer, or his foreman or principal clerk, showing the 11 same and specifying the date of the first and last publication, and ar 12 affidavit of mailing of a copy of the complaint or notice, as the case 13 may require, made by the person who mailed the same.
-14 (3) Written Admission of Defendant. - The written admission of the 15 · / defendant, whose signature or the subscription of whose name to such 16 admission shall be presumptive evidence of genuineness.
-17 (4) Service by Registered or Certified Mail. - In the case of service by 18 . , registered or certified mail, by affidavit of the serving party averring: 19 a.
-That a copy of the summons and complaint was deposited in the 20 post office for mailing by registered or certified mail, return 21 receipt requested; 22 b.
-That it was in fact received as evidenced by the attached 23 registry receipt or other evidence satisfactory to the court of 24 delivery to the addressee; and 25 c.
-That the genuine receipt or other evidence of delivery is 26 attached.
-27 (5) Service by Designated Delivery Service In the case of service by 28 designated delivery service, by affidavit of the serving party averring: 29 a.
-That a copy of the summons and complaint was deposited with 30 a designated delivery service as authorized under G.S.
-1A-1 31 Rule 4, delivery receipt requested; 32 b.
-That it was in fact received as evidenced by the attached 33 delivery receipt or other evidence satisfactory to the court of 34 delivery to the addressee; and 35 c.
-That the genuine receipt or other evidence of delivery is 36 attached."
+- (1) Personal Service or Substituted Personal Service. - a.
+If served by the sheriff of the county or the lawful process officer in this State where the defendant was found, by the officer's certificate thereof, showing place, time and manner of service; or - b.
+If served by any other person, his affidavit thereof, showing place, time and manner of service; his qualifications to make service under Rule 4(a) or Rule 4(j3) of the Rules of Civil Procedure; that he knew the person served to be the party mentioned in the summons and delivered to and left with him a copy; and if the defendant was not personally served, he shall state in such affidavit when, where and with whom such copy was left.
+If such service is made outside this State, the proof thereof may in the alternative be made in accordance with the law of the place where such service is made. - (2) Service of Publication.
+In the case of publication, by the affidavit of the publisher or printer, or his foreman or principal clerk, showing the same and specifying the date of the first and last publication, and an affidavit of mailing of a copy of the complaint or notice, as the case may require, made by the person who mailed the same. - (3) Written Admission of Defendant.
+The written admission of the defendant, whose signature or the subscription of whose name to such admission shall be presumptive evidence of genuineness. - (4) Service by Registered or Certified Mail.
+In the case of service by registered or certified mail, by affidavit of the serving party averring: - a.
+That a copy of the summons and complaint was deposited in the post office for mailing by registered or certified mail, return receipt requested; - b.
+That it was in fact received as evidenced by the attached registry receipt or other evidence satisfactory to the court of delivery to the addressee; and - c.
+That the genuine receipt or other evidence of delivery is attached. - (5) Service by Designated Delivery Service.
+In the case of service by designated delivery service, by affidavit of the serving party averring: - a.
+That a copy of the summons and complaint was deposited with a designated delivery service as authorized under G.S.
+1A-1, Rule 4, delivery receipt requested: - b.
+That it was in fact received as evidenced by the attached delivery receipt or other evidence satisfactory to the court of delivery to the addressee; and - c.
+That the genuine receipt or other evidence of delivery is attached."